A

 O

 of garments.
-Later it cam to mean narrow strips of any kind of embroidery,
+Later it came to mean narrow strips of any kind

-such as orphreys of blue, red and green, also plain velvet.
+of embroidery, such as orphreys of blue, red and green, also

 orfray see orphrey